 We went out for lunch.
 My husband, Cody, even went with us.
 Then Cody left.
 That was dumb of him because we went for ice cream.
 I said I wouldn‘t get any, but I did.
 We shopped.
 I said I wouldn’t buy anything, but I did.
 My girls played in the dressing rooms, tried on scarves and hid between the racks.
 I found a new top and my 4-year-old “Sweet Pea” strangled herself with a necklace while my 2-year-old “Lovey” crapped her pants.
 I, for once, was actually prepared with a dipe and the correct amount of wipes!

-I was too busy enjoying my day, and the fruits of my labor.
+And also, I was too busy enjoying my day, and the fruits of my labor.

 Thanks for being here!